Providence Health Plan Insurance Review & Complaints: Health Insurance

 Providence has a long history that goes back to a Catholic mission in Quebec, Canada founded in 1843.
 The first Sisters of Providence arrived in the Pacific Northwest in 1856 and established the area’s first permanent hospital.
 Incorporated in 1859, the company began spreading up and down the coast, building more hospitals and medical centers.

-Providence first offered health insurance as an HMO based out of their two major hospitals located in Portland, Oregon.
-By 1997 they had expanded and merged two separate health plans to form Providence Health Plan, which offers mainly PPO plans, a move away from the original HMO model.
+Providence first offered health insurance coverage as a Health Maintenance Organization (HMO) based out of their two major hospitals located in Portland, Oregon.
+By 1997 they had expanded and merged two separate healthcare plans to form Providence Health Plan, which offers mainly PPO plans, a move away from the original HMO model.

-Today, Providence Health Plan of Oregon offers their individual and family and Medicare Advantage plans to members in the northwest counties of Oregon, although medical services are offered in other locations.
+At this time, Providence Health Plan of Oregon offers their individual and family and Providence Medicare Advantage plans to members in the northwest counties of Oregon, although medical services are offered in other locations.
 They have a wide variety of plans to choose from.
 Coverage can be purchased directly online or over the phone.

 Secured with SHA-256 Encryption